antononcube/MathematicaForPrediction/MarkdownDocuments/Parametrized-event-records-data-transformations.md

     (* {"eventRecords", "entityAttributes", "computationSpecification",
         "entityVariableRecordGroups", "variableOutlierBoundaries"} *)

-In the rest of document we use the outlier boundaries found with the more conservative identifier SPLUSQuartileIdentifierParameters.
+In the rest of document we use the outlier boundaries found with the more conservative identifier `SPLUSQuartileIdentifierParameters`.

     p =
       p⟹